Associate Degree Nursing (RN)

 Nursing Skills Kit

-contact MMS Medical directly to order their kit between July 13 and July 30, 2014.
+contact Medical Equipment Affiliates directly to order their kit after May 1, 2016.
+Orders will be accepted through July 15, 2016 by 4:00pm; any orders received after the deadline will be subject to a $15.00 late fee and possible delay in shipping.
 Arrangements have been made for these kits to be delivered to the Shasta

 College Nursing Clinical Skills Lab Coordinator who will notify you via email